The American justice system is not perfect, and mistakes are made.

 What are the most common reasons a Motion for Relief from Judgement is granted?

 The most common reasons these motions are granted on Michigan felony convictions are “newly discovered evidence,” “ineffective assistance of counsel,” and a “retroactive change in the law.”
-Generally, “newly discovered evidence” is evidence that was not known at the time of the trial or plea and could not reasonably have been discovered with due diligence.
+Generally, “newly discovered evidence” was not known at the time of the trial or plea and could not reasonably have been discovered with due diligence.

 What other options are there for a Motion for Relief from Judgement?